newrelic/terraform-provider-newrelic/website/docs/r/one_dashboard.html.markdown

   * `width` - (Optional) Width of the widget.
 Valid values are `1` to `12` inclusive.
 Defaults to `4`.
   * `height` - (Optional) Height of the widget.
 Valid values are `1` to `12` inclusive.
 Defaults to `3`.
   * `ignore_time_range` - (Optional) With this turned on, the time range in this query will override the time picker on dashboards and other pages.
 Defaults to `false`.
+  * `facet_show_other_series` - (Optional) With this turned on, this customization allows you to have the Other groups option visible or not if a facets ona query returns are more than 2000 for bar charts, pie charts, tables, the Other groups facet aggregates the rest of the facets.
+Defaults to `false`
+  * `y_axis_left_min`, `y_axis_left_max` - (Optional) Adjust the Y axis to display the data within certain values by setting a minimum and maximum value for the axis for line charts and area charts.
+If no customization option is selected, dashboards automatically displays the full Y axis from 0 to the top value plus a margin.
+  * `legend_enabled` - (Optional) wWith this turned on, the legend will be displayed.
+Defaults to `false`.
+  * `null_values` - (Optional) A nested block that describes a Null Values.
+See [Nested Null Values blocks](#nested-null-values-blocks) below for details.
+  * `units` - (Optional) A nested block that describes a Null Values.
+See [Nested Units blocks](#nested-units-blocks) below for details.
+  * `colors` - (Optional) A nested block that describes a Null Values.
+See [Nested Colors blocks](#nested-colors-blocks) below for details.

 Each widget type supports an additional set of arguments: